International Council for Laboratory Animal Science: Consolidation

 Since 2020, ICLAS has focused on consolidating and developing its range of existing programs, namely: education and training, harmonisation of guidelines, the enhancement of animal quality through its PEP and GENRef programs, supporting its Regional Committees, and promoting the continuing development of LAS through international and regional scientific meetings.

 Communication

 During this period, ICLAS has made its work more transparent to both its members and the general public by establishing a comprehensive social media presence and providing comprehensive information about all ICLAS programs and activities on its website.

 Transparency in animal research

-The 2020s have also seen a move towards greater transparency and openness in animal research.
-For example, in 2021, ICLAS Oceania signed up to an Openness Agreement on Animal Research and Teaching in New Zealand which aims to inform the public about what animal research involves, the role it plays in scientific discovery, and how such research is regulated.
+The 2020s also marked a shift toward greater transparency and openness in animal research.
+For example, in 2021, ICLAS Oceania signed up to an openness agreement, which aims to inform the public about what animal research involves, the role it plays in scientific discovery, and how such research is regulated.